Rezana20/bd4h-group-project/project_draft/code/ReadMe.md

     c.
 Allow new prediction on CDS without any new training - DONE

 //ultimate goal
-- run the cds.py to use the framework to make a prediction
+- run the main.py to view performance of the framework

 //note